zakariajaadi/wine-prediction-mlops/README.md

    ```bash
    make deploy-all-flows # Deploys all Prefect flows to the Prefect server
    ```
-7. Run flows in prefect UI:
+7. Run the Training and Deployment flow in prefect UI:

    Access the prefect UI (`http://localhost:30420`), navigate to Deployments, to `wine_quality_ml_pipeline_production` and trigger a flow Run.